The last time I traveled to Madhugiri Taluk of Tumkur in

 Seeneeru Bavi.
 However when we saw, the water looked very polluted and

-Hungry like dogs, we began to search for a good hotel in the
+Hungry that we were, we began to search for a good hotel in the

-town and luckily for vegetarians like us, we found a Brahmin’s café.
-Colored rice with Vada served on an organic plate could be counted among one of
+town of Medigeshi and luckily we found a Brahmin’s café.
+Flavoured rice with Vada served on an organic plate could be counted among one of

 the most delicious food I have had so far.
-A filter coffee was like an icing on the cake
+A filter coffee was like an icing on the cake, despite its excessive sugar content.

 We next drove to Devarayandurga which is a right deviation